London Marathon Training Plan: Beginners to Advanced!

 The benefits of marathon training

 So, you have your marathon strategy, the ultimate guide to London Marathon Training and you’ve begun the training.
-Now, to better understand the benefits that running a marathon has to your mind and body.
+Now, to better understand the benefits that running a marathon has for your mind and body.

-How marathon training changes your body?
+How does marathon training change your body?

 Ok, so there may be some unwanted effects of marathon running such as nipple bleeding, toenails falling off and the inability to ever walk up a staircase again.
 But, not wanting to deter you, you’ll see many more positive changes to your body.